Zabrane/pf/README.md

 > what's the catch?

-stack overpressure, therefore:
+stack overpressure. too many positional arguments will smash your stack. therefore:

 a) if you are using `tcc`, choose `VMX` wisely.

-b) if you absolutely sure your pointers are 32-bit and you don't need to print longs, redeclare `union` to use `UI` instead of `UJ`. if you're not sure what any of this means, `pf()` is not for you. caveat emptor.
+b) if you're absolutely sure your pointers are 32-bit and you don't need to print longs, redeclare `union` to use `UI` instead of `UJ`. if you're not sure what any of this means, `pf()` is not for you. caveat emptor.